 The Higher Council for Education, Training, and Scientific Research (CSEFRS) published alarming figures exposing the rate of school dropouts in Morocco.
 431 876 students dropped out of public schools in 2018 without obtaining a school certificate.
-The number represents 78% of students who had studied at primary and lower-secondary schools, which are supposed to keep children in school until at least the age of 15 (CSEFRS, 2019).
+This number represents 78% of students who had studied at primary and lower-secondary schools, where children should remain until the age of 15 at least (CSEFRS, 2019).
 The report does not differentiate between VET paths.